ydotmalik/reo/docs/README.md

 * ```enter```: used when the enter key is pressed within the element.
 This is a usually a text field
 * ```scroll```: used when you scroll to the bottom or the of an element
+* ```init```: used when you want to load content dynamically on page initialization.
+For example, your base webpage could have static content along with content you want to load dynamically when the page first loads

 A triggered element can also be the result of a software trigger (more on this later).